 A study of the period from the Renaissance and Reformation to the Versailles treaty, with much attention to the religious wars, the rise of world civilizations of ancient and medieval times, with stress upon their impact on Europe and world civilization.
-Emphasis on 20th-century nationalism and democracy and the issues leading to World War I. 1958-59 and alternate years.
+Emphasis on 20th-century nationalism and democracy and the issues leading to World War I. 323a Spring 1958.